-Neither of us were using the word “over” to end our communications, which meant it took longer to wait to see if the other person was done, but the informality seemed to be a tradition in the area of operations I’d ended up in.
+Neither of us was using the word “over” to end our communications, which meant it took longer to wait to see if the other person was done, but the informality seemed to be a tradition in the area of operations I’d ended up in.

-“Jurgens? the Gunny asked.
+“Jurgens?” the Gunny asked.
 He was asking me if I was I going to leave Jurgens out there to be chewed up by the enemy, I knew.

 Was I going to leave him there to his own devices to rescue himself?
 The Gunny was asking me if I was going to get rid of my Jurgens problem by simply letting the scene play out how it likely would, without some kind of intervention.